ecasellas/postproc-er/README.md

 ## Data Sources

-Data is extracted from the ARPAE open data services, which provide comprehensive and high-quality meteorological data for the Emilia-Romagna region.
+Data is extracted from the [ARPAE open data service](https://dati.arpae.it/), which provide comprehensive and high-quality meteorological data for the Emilia-Romagna region.
 This data includes real-time and historical weather observations from AWS stations, as well as model output from the COSMO numerical weather prediction system.